elpldev/platform-react-challenge/cat-lover/README.md

 - **React Router v7**: Chosen for client side routing with the latest features for navigation and URL parameter handling

 ### Styling Approach
-- **Pure CSS**: Chose vanilla CSS over CSS frameworks for a lightweight bundle and put some effort on this field
+- **Pure CSS**: Chose vanilla CSS over CSS frameworks for a lightweight bundle and put some effort on this field.
+I have created some variables and I have extracted common css under App.css .

 ### API Integration
 - **Axios**: Used for HTTP requests to the api